Klobbix/Pixeler/README.md

 ### Extend the bot

-Create your own class extending the Pixeler Bot class
+Create your own class extending the Pixeler Bot class:

 ```
 class MyBot(Bot):